 - Prioritizing a work-life balance.

 You may not have the ability or the power to implement the incentives listed above, but motivation can also come from humble personal gestures.
-Giving a pat on the back or attending an after-work event are adequate ways to show your employees that you appreciate them.
+Giving a verbal pat on the back or attending work events (virtual events count!) are adequate ways to show your employees that you appreciate them.

 5. Make work relaxed, and make it fun

-If your workers enjoy coming into work, then their output and outlook will improve.
+If your workers enjoy coming to work their output and outlook will improve.
 Enjoying your work often has less to do with the work itself and more to do with the people at the office.
 The familiar saying, “People leave managers, not companies,” reflects perhaps the most prevalent reason for disengagement and unhappiness at work.

 After all, a happy workplace is a successful workplace.